DaoudPiracha/Blog/_posts/2017-08-26-multiple-object-classify.markdown

 ---
 layout: post
-title: Multiple Object Image Clasification
+title: Multiple Object Image Classification
 date: 2017-08-26 13:32:20 +0300
 description: A Classifier to find the largest digit in a modified version of MNIST that contains multiple digits.
 img: multi-classifier.jpg # Add image post (optional)